JoeyBez/cit281-p3/README.md

 # Project 3

 Project 3 was the introduction to fastify, and how to use the request query to gather data.
+Another addition to it was how to use an HTML file as the main page in fastify.
+Error handling included.
 ```ruby
 const fs = require('fs');
 const fastify = require("fastify")();